jimmay5469/dotfiles/install/manual.md

   - set iterm columns to 235 and rows to 65 in preferences profiles window
   - install iterm theme
 - create ssh key and add to github
+- put the dock on the left, autohide it, make it small, and remove everythign from it except finder and settings
+- launch dash and activate license
+- launch tower and activate license